 To help nurture democracy and combat racism, anti-Semitism, and prejudice through educational programs, including the June 2012 Holocaust Remembrance Project.

-To increase its capacity to provide in-house services for children and families with intensive therapeutic needs, who are referred through childcare centers participating in its Strong Start program.
+To increase in-house services for children and families with intensive therapeutic needs, who are referred through childcare centers participating in its Strong Start program.

 To provide medical and behavioral healthcare to LGBTQ youth, homeless youth, and those struggling with substance abuse, gangs, or other difficult conditions.